gdgpisa/hoverboard-2023/public/data/location.md

 ## How to get here

 The conference will take place at the **University of Pisa** in the **Polo Fibonacci**.
-Pisa is a small town and you can easily walk around or rely on public transportation if you're coming from far away.
+Pisa is a small town, and you can easily walk around or rely on public transportation if you're coming from far away.

 The address of the venue is: **Largo Bruno Pontecorvo, 3, 56127 Pisa PI**

 ### **By train** 🚄

 Pisa's railway station (Pisa Centrale) is directly connected with Turin, Rome, Genova and Milan.
-There are frequent connections with the Florence main station (Firenze Santa Maria Novella) that you can reach with an high-speed train (Freccia Rossa).
+There are frequent connections with the Florence main station (Firenze Santa Maria Novella) that you can reach with a high-speed train (Freccia Rossa).

 [The train schedule is available at the site of Trenitalia.](http://www.trenitalia.com)